lankef/quadcoil/docs/tutorial_inputs.rst

 - ⭐: Inputs required by optional features.
 - The rest are resolution and numerical settings that can be left to the defaults.

+For more info on the available quantities in QUADCOIL, see :ref:`available_quantities`.

 Defining the plasma boundary
 ----------------------------